Career Insights - Video Perspectives

 Conversations with Susan Packard

-In 2016, PNC and The Committee of 200 (www.c200.org) collaborated to celebrate Women’s History Month by hosting a lively discussion on topics ranging from career advancement to personal success.
-The event featured C200 member Susan Packard, cofounder of Scripps Network Interactive and former chief operating officer of HGTV.
+PNC’s celebration of Women’s History Month in 2016 featured Susan Packard, cofounder of Scripps Network Interactive and former chief operating officer of HGTV.
 Under Packard’s helm, HGTV became one of the fastest-growing cable networks in television history.
-In New Rules of the Game, Packard documents a way of strategic thinking that develops creativity, focus, optimism, teamwork and competitiveness.
+She hosted a lively discussion on topics ranging from career advancement to personal success that continue to resonate.

 The following are excerpts of her presentation: